 Beat the pareve whipped topping until stiff peaks form and then fold into the chocolate mixture.
 Pour into pie shell and set aside.

 If bourbon is not available, sub any strong alcohol or whiskey.
 Do not use vodka.

 Whip up whipped topping, salt, and maple syrup until stiff peaks form.

 Put in a piping bag and pipe nicely on chocolate pie.
 Garnish with pecans or candied pastrami (see instructions below), if desired.
 Place pie in freezer until serving.

 To Make Candied Pastrami Topping

-Lay each slice of pastrami flat on a baking sheet lined with parchment paper.
+Lay each slice of pastrami flat on a baking sheet lined with Gefen Easy Baking Parchment Paper.
 Sprinkle with brown sugar.

 Bake in a preheated 400 degrees Fahrenheit (200 degrees Celsius) oven for 5–10 minutes.
 Flip over.
 When pastrami is crunchy and sugar is crystallized, cool and crush into tiny pieces.

 Please note that if using candied pastrami the dessert is fleishig.